“It’s not really sadness that gives you pain.

 Sacred Sadness and Juerg Dreamturtle

 14 years ago, I met my soul partner Juerg.
-Almost immediately, he shared about one of his key teachings – “Our Sacred Sadness”.
+Almost immediately, he shared one of his key teachings – “Our Sacred Sadness”.
 He explained to me that our Sacred Sadness is the golden door to the deeper healing work of our heart.

 “Sacred Sadness of our open feeling heart